huggingface/tokenizers/bindings/python/README.md

 ### Provided Tokenizers

- - `BPETokenizer`: The original BPE
+ - `CharBPETokenizer`: The original BPE
  - `ByteLevelBPETokenizer`: The byte level version of the BPE
  - `SentencePieceBPETokenizer`: A BPE implementation compatible with the one used by SentencePiece
  - `BertWordPieceTokenizer`: The famous Bert tokenizer, using WordPiece